olesyapro888/Prediction_success_Deep-Learning-Model_TensorFlow/README.md

-# Neural Network Charity Analysis.
-The project 19 of the University of Toronto.
+# Prediction to define applicants' success of Alphabet Soup funds using Pandas, Scikit-learn, and TensorFlow to design a Neural Network or Deep Learning Model.

 ## `-Contents-`

 - [Overview of the Neural Network Charity Analysis](#Overview-of-the-Neural-Network-Charity-Analysis)